-Install the bottom bracket with its U-bolts to the bottom of the base plate using the two loose bolts in the bracket and the two holes marked on the bottom of the base plate.
+Install the bottom bracket to the bottom of the base plate using the same four bolts that secure the flange on the top of the base plate.
 The bracket can be installed later if you want to set the beam on a flat table while assembling it.